runttekita/yUI/README.md

   Press L while in Move or Nudge mode to exit mode.

  ## Autoplace

   You can call `autoPlaceHorizontally()` or `autoPlaceVertically()` to automatically place an element relative to another element.
+ ## Print:

+  Prints coordinates and texture width and height to console.

 # How To Use